-Unit 2 will also include a seminar relating to the Poster presentation, usually in week 8 facilitated by the Chair of the Board of Studies.
+There will also be an introductory lecture in Week 1, and a session on preparing poster presentations in Week 5, facilitated by the Chair of the Board of Studies.
 This will allow the seminar group to think about how to identify and develop a suitable topic within the themed unit that can be used to generate a poster for the poster presentation session in Week 10.

 Assessment for this module will be pass/fail, by means of the poster presentation in Week 10.
 Research posters combine images, graphics and text to communicate research findings/ideas in a compact but effective manner.
 Poster presentations are becoming increasingly common at conferences in the humanities as well as the sciences, so this is a useful skill to begin to learn, as well as an excellent means of demonstrating, by the end of the core module, your understanding of how interdisciplinary approaches might be used in researching medieval material.